NewbieTed/cse-493s-hw2/README.md

-Part 2 Explanation:

-2.1:
+*2.1*
+Data generation: gen_data.py
+Generated data: /data

-As you can see from the file gen_data.py, for each number prime, for each operation, I took the pairs of numbers a,b such that 0 <= a,b < prime.
-For each a,b, I calculated the result of the desired operation.
-I randomly split each of these training points such that 70% of them ended up in training, 20% in validation, and 10% of them in testing datasets.
-Based on the paper, it seemed best for much of my data to be for training.
-Data is findable in the data directory.
+As you can see in the file gen_data.py, for each prime number p and each operation, we took the generated pairs of numbers a,b such that 0 <= a,b < p.
+For each a,b, we calculated the result of the desired operation, then we randomly split each of these training points such that 70% of them ended up in training, 20% in validation, and 10% of them in testing datasets.
+Based on the paper, it seemed best for much of the data to be for training.
+Data is available in the /data directory.

-2.2:
-A name such as 97add0layer1 means that whatever file associated with it was trained for the number 97, for the operation add, on the first random restart, with 1 layers.
-With this in mind, all the logs are findable in the logs directory, all the models in the model directory, and all graphs in the plots directory.
-The logs can give perhaps more information on the change in loss over time than the graphs can.
+*2.2*
+Model checkpoints: /models directory.
+A name such as 97add0layer1 refers to a model trained on p=97 for the modulo addition task, 0th random restart, with 1 feed-forward layer.
+[Prime][Operation][Random Restart #]layer[# layers]
+Plots: /plots directory.
+The naming scheme is the same as above.
+Logs: /Logs directory.
+The naming scheme is the same as above.

+We plot train loss over time against optimization steps for each seed and model.
+We additionally plot the final test accuracy of the model after training is completed.
+This information is included in the plots directory and also included in the appropriate log file inside of Logs/ (the test accuracy is printed at the end of the log).

-Note: Sometimes training acc is slightly lower than it should be.
-Due to floating point issues, sometimes loss overflows/the optimizer gets confused and loss shoots up after getting too low.
-If the model ends inconnveniently close to one of these spikes, testing accuracy might be low.
-I should probably have done some sort of checkpoint/early stopping to handle this, but considering the compute necessary to train 24(!) models, I didn't want to rerun it.
+Note: Sometimes training/validation accuracy is slightly lower than it should be.
+Due to some peculiar optimizer issues, especially when loss gets very low, loss shoots up and accuracy decreases.
+If the model training ends inconveniently close to one of these spikes, testing accuracy might be low.
+We probably should have done some sort of checkpoint/early stopping to handle this, but considering the compute necessary to train 24(!) models, we didn't want to rerun it.
 Looking at the loss progression should give a good sense of how good a model is.
-Note this is the case for 113add0layer2test_acc.png and perhaps others.